miguel93041/electricURL-urlshortener/README.md

 Additionally, the Result pattern has been implemented to handle request outcomes more robustly.
 This approach avoids the unnecessary throwing of unchecked exceptions, improving error management predictability and maintaining a smoother flow of operations.

-Regarding code quality, validation tools like SonarCloud and PMD have been integrated.
+Regarding code quality, validation tools like SonarCloud have been integrated.
 These tools ensure the project meets high standards of quality and best practices.
 SonarLint, included within SonarCloud, is also used for local analysis during development.

 Finally, the geolocation logic has been significantly improved.
 The system can now extract IP addresses from requests more accurately, validate their authenticity, and detect bogon addresses (IPs invalid for public use).
 These adjustments ensure greater reliability in geolocation-related functionalities.

+Another critical improvement is the expansion of the test suites.
+The integration tests now comprehensively cover all use cases, ensuring robustness and reliability.
+Furthermore, all HTTP error codes that the controllers are expected to return have been tested to confirm correct behavior under various scenarios.
+This thorough testing guarantees that the application handles all edge cases effectively.

 These changes not only strengthen the system's performance but also enhance code quality and improve the overall user experience.